mackler/skcard/README.md

 ## Bugs

+The single-letter command-line arguments cannot be combined into clusters, and the order matters.
+In particular, the debugging switch `-d` must, if used, come first.

 If you provide audio files their names must have a suffix that will be stripped before determining the output filename.